JamesBingo/face/README.md

 Currently only `.json` format is supported.
 The plan is to add `.yaml` aswell.

 The repo comes with an example config file `example.json` that the `converters.py` script uses as default.

-The format of the json file is defined in `spec.txt` (needs updating!)

 # Utlities